fermaresca33/interaction_with_geolocated_measures/README.md

 If while trying to run the Sjoin you get: Spatial indexes require either `rtree` or `pygeos` in geopanda but rtree is installed then do:
 `pip install rtree`.

+## Geopandas Application

-You can follow the "" notebook and be able to play with the information as much as you want.
+You can follow the `geopandas_meteorite_landings` notebook and be able to play with the information as much as you want.

 In this case I decided to try the meteority dataset.
 So after unzip, load, and some dataframe cleaning; you would see something similar to the following image: